Moreault/Eloquentest/README.md

 2.0.X -> 2.1.0
 `AutoFillTester<T>` was addded.
 There have been minor changes in when things are instantiated which may affect some users in `Tester` and `Tester<T>`.

+2.2.X -> 3.0.0
+All tester classes were removed.
+Use WhiteJackalStudio.TestTools from nuget.org to get `Tester` and `Tester<T>` but be warned that these use Dummies instead of AutoFixture.